article banner

 Use cases

-Now, let's see how context receivers address the aforementioned issues.
-We could use a context receiver to define that standardHead needs to be called on HtmlBuilder.
+Now, let's see how context parameters address the aforementioned issues.
+We could use a context parameter to define that standardHead needs to be called on HtmlBuilder.
 This way should be preferred over using an extension function.

 context(HtmlBuilder) fun standardHead() { head { title = "My website" css("Some CSS1") css("Some CSS2") } }

-Context receivers are a better choice for most functions that should be used on a DSL and DSL definitions.
+Context parameters are a better choice for most functions that should be used on a DSL and DSL definitions.

 import kotlinx.coroutines.coroutineScope import kotlinx.coroutines.flow.* context(CoroutineScope) fun <T> Flow<T>.launchFlow(): Job = this@CoroutineScope.launch { collect() } suspend fun main(): Unit = coroutineScope { flowOf(1, 2, 3) .onEach { print(it) } .launchFlow() }

 Now, consider the sendNotification function, which needed LoggingContext, but we did not want it to be defined as an extension function.
-We could provide LoggingContext using a context receiver.
+We could provide LoggingContext using a context parameter.

 context(LoggingContext) fun sendNotification(notification: NotificationData) { logger.info("Sending notification $notification") notificationSender.send(notification) }